Day 1: Chiang Mai- Palong village

 After arrival in the village, you will meet your host and enjoy a cup of local tea.
 Then we will start with a cooking experience.
 Your host will teach you to cook a delicious dinner in a wok on a wood fire.
 Your guide will explain the typical herbs and ingredients.
 We will also teach you a couple of words in the Palong or Dara-ang language.
 This ethnic group speaks a language that is very different from the Thai language.
 “Hai moo dtuh” means “thank you.”

 Tonight we will stay in a bamboo house next to a village house.
 You will sleep on a mattress with a mosquito net.
 We will provide a sleeping bag or sheet bag.
+For more information on the Green Trails village Homestays, please have a look here.

 Day 2: Palong Village – Chiang Mai